Kyle Farmer Player Props: Twins vs. Giants

 Kyle Farmer At The Plate

-- Farmer is hitting .299 with two doubles, three home runs and five walks.
+- Farmer is batting .288 with two doubles, three home runs and five walks.

-- In 39.1% of his games this season, Farmer has tallied at least one RBI.
-In three of those games (13.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Farmer has driven in a run in nine games this year (37.5%), including three games with more than one RBI (12.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.